burnnat/hymns-of-the-faith/content/session-02/week-11/notes.md

 Tune: John R. Van Maanen (1958– ), 1998
  - Also from Simcoe, Ontario, works as a freelance musician
- - Has set a number of Dunstan's texts to music, including her well-known "You, Lord, Are Both Lamb and Shepherd"
+ - Has set a number of Dunstan's texts to music, including another well-known hymn of hers, "You, Lord, Are Both Lamb and Shepherd"
  - The tune is named {{{caps "Phos Hilaron"}}} after the inspiration for Dunstan's text

 1. The meter used by this hymn is 11.11.11.5, known as "Sapphic" meter because of its relation to the ancient Greek poet Sappho who used the same syllable pattern.
 What problems can you see that make writing in this meter difficult?
 How does Dunstan work around them in the text?
 How does the music help support the words in this meter?